Categories

 Sports

-At the Belgian, French-speaking school that I was attending I met Daniel Salvatore, whose father was pushing him to start doing athletics with two other boys in our high school.
-I joined him and was straight away hooked on sports.
+At the Belgian, French-speaking school that I was attending I met Daniel Salvatore, whose father was encouraging him to start doing athletics.
+I joined him and was straight away hooked on sports!

 Sports did me a lot of good, not only physically but also psychologically.
 I loved every moment of it.